limenlp/BiasInspector/README.md

 This repository contains the implementation, evaluation scripts, and experimental data for our paper:
 **"BIASINSPECTOR: Detecting Bias in Structured Data through LLM Agents"**
-by Haoxuan Li, Mingyu Derek Ma, Jen-tse Huang, Zhaotian Weng, Wei Wang, and Jieyu Zhao.

-We propose a comprehensive LLM-based agent framework for detecting distributional and correlational bias in structured datasets.
-Our approach integrates multi-agent collaboration, ReAct reasoning, and self-reflection to achieve both accuracy and interpretability.

 ## 📄 Citation